mweibel/connect-session-sequelize/README.md

   store: new SequelizeStore({
     db: sequelize
   }),
+  resave: false, // we support the touch method so per the express-session docs this should be set to false
   proxy: true // if you do SSL outside of node.
 }))
 // continue as normal